Meet our people

 Team

 Stephen Damianos is the Executive Director of the Neurorights Foundation, and a research affiliate of the Neurotechnology Center at Columbia University.
 He led the development and writing of Safeguarding Brain Data: Assessing the Privacy Practices of Consumer Neurotechnology Companies, a landmark report that provided the first ever analysis of data practices and user rights in the consumer neurotechnology space.
 He additionally advises the United Nations Office on Drugs and Crime on the intersection of neurotechnology and criminal justice.
-Stephen holds a PhD (DPhil) in International Development from the University of Oxford and an MPhil in Development Studies from the University of Cambridge.
+Stephen holds a PhD (DPhil) in International Development from the University of Oxford, an MPhil in Development Studies from the University of Cambridge, and a B.A in Political Science from the University of Pennsylvania.
 He is a Truman Scholar and a Rhodes Scholar.

 Dr. Sean Pauzauskie is a hospital neurologist in the University of Colorado system, where he conducts clinical research employing neurotechnology, primarily for the optimization of epilepsy management.
 He is an active member of the American Academy of Neurology and The American Medical Association, and his research experience includes time at The National Institute of Mental Health, The Energy and Commerce Committee of the U.S. House of Representatives, and the Kaufmann Foundation for entrepreneurship.